 Have you ever seen your cat throw up?
 For most of us, the answer is yes.
 While it’s not uncommon, it’s important to remember that it’s never normal.

 In cats, vomiting can be caused by a problem in the gastrointestinal system or in other organs of the body.
-Since it usually looks very similar, it can be impossible to tell the difference between something that is temporary and will resolve on its own and something that requires veterinary care.
+Since it all looks very similar, it can be impossible to tell the difference between something that is temporary and will resolve on its own and something that requires veterinary care.
 An occasional incident may be the result of a minor condition such as eating something that has upset your cat’s stomach, but it can be a sign of a more serious problem too so it’s always important to talk to your vet, especially if you notice frequent or severe vomiting since it can lead to complications such as dehydration or even death.

 Vomiting in cats is associated with many problems both minor and major, such as: